lucaspere/lucaspere/README.md

  <h4 align='center'>
    (Blockchain | Backend) Engineer
  </h4>

-A Back-end and Web3 Engineer focused in User/Dev Experience and APIs.
-Currently I'm programming in WebAssembly.</h3>
-I enjoy building real-time apps in Rust environment.
+I'm a Back-end Engineer passionate about decentralized systems, particularly within Decentralized Finance (DeFi) and the high-performance mechanics of Decentralized Exchanges (DEXs).
+With a strong focus on Developer Experience (DX) and robust APIs, my toolkit of choice is Rust.
+I am actively exploring WebAssembly (WASM) to power the next generation of secure, real-time trading applications

 ## 🥇 Specialised in